Last editedApr 20234 min read

 SEPA Direct Debit is a Europe-wide Direct Debit system that allows merchants to collect Euro-denominated payments from accounts in the 36 SEPA countries and associated territories.

-SEPA Direct Debit has now been implemented in all eurozone countries.
+SEPA Direct Debit has now been implemented in all eurozone countries and non-eurozone SEPA countries.
 In these countries all Euro-denominated payments must be collected via the SEPA payment scheme.

-This guide summarises the main features of the SEPA Direct Debit schemes from a merchant’s perspective to help you understand what it means for your business.
+This guide explains what SEPA is, and summarises the main features of the SEPA Direct Debit schemes from a merchant’s perspective to help you understand what it means for your business.

 Key features of SEPA Direct Debit

 SEPA Direct Debit is broadly similar to UK Direct Debit

 SEPA Direct Debit is pull based.
 Once given a mandate by their customer it is the merchant who initiates payments.

 SEPA Direct Debit payments are bank-to-bank.
 There are no card networks involved in the SEPA Direct Debit scheme.
 All communications happen directly between the banks.